MariamMahmoud/transactions-explorer/README.md

 ## How to run
 # prerequisits:
-- Install node.js
-- Install typescript
 - Install docker
-- Run `npm run docker-build`
+- Run `npm run docker`
+** this command removes all exisiting containers and builds fresh ones.
+If you want to keep you containers run `npm run docker:up`

-## Challenges as a list of Learnings :D
+## Learnings :D
+Documenting learnings list for future refrence.
+The following are the things I learnt while doing this project:

 - Postgres configuration with node.js and docker
 - using `psql` in postgres CLI